wp-plugins/easy-facebook-likebox/README.txt

 Eeasy facebook like box widget allows you to attrackt people to like your facebook fan page from your own website.
 Easily embed facebook like box in WordPress website/blog using widget or shortcode.
 You can generate facebook like box shortcode via like box widget.

+When you save settings in facbook like box widget a shortcode will be generated automatically to use in posts or pages.
+Easy facebook like box is completely customizable with lots of optional settings.
+Easy facebook like box is also responsive at the same time.

 [Click for demo](http://jwebsol.com/easy-facebook-like-box-plugin-demo/ "See this plugin in action")

 **Options:**